International Forum on Expert Finder Systems

 • Acknowledgement in Forum opening remarks

-• Attendees' email addresses (2 weeks before the Forum and after the forum)
+• Attendees' email addresses (2 weeks before the Forum and again after Forum)

-• Logo on promotional emails sent to prospective attendees and registrants (up to 10 mailings)
+• Logo on promotional emails sent to registrants and prospective attendees (up to 10 mailings)

 Summary of Gold vs Silver Sponsorship